DATING CIGAR BOXES

 11. 11.Is the letter T or TP part of the Factory number?
 If yes, it dates after 1945, and probably after 1960.

 12. 12.Were the cigars from Jamaica, Canary Islands or any Central American country?
-If yes, it dates after 1960.
+If yes, it likely dates after 1960.

 Can you date this cigar box?
 It’s actually easy.